 the dates of that validated meter reading and the immediately preceding validated meter reading; and

-the consumed energy for the period between those dates,
+the consumed energy for that reading period,

 by midnight on the 2nd business day after the day on which a gas meter was read or by midnight on the 5th business day after the day on which a hot water meter was read.

-Where the Network Operator has read the meter during the allowable period or the permitted prospective period in relation to the relevant transfer request, and the meter reading is a validated meter reading and either a substituted meter reading or an estimated meter reading, the Network Operator must use its reasonable endeavours to provide to AEMO the following information:
+Where the Network Operator has read the meter during the allowable period or the permitted prospective period in relation to the relevant transfer request, and the meter reading is a validated meter reading and either a substituted meter reading or an estimated meter reading (other than a Customer-own read), the Network Operator must use its reasonable endeavours to provide to AEMO the following information:

 the dates of that validated meter reading and the immediately preceding validated meter reading; and

-the consumed energy for the period between those dates ,
+the consumed energy for that reading period,

 by midnight on the 2nd business day after the day on which a gas meter was read or by midnight on the 5th business day after the day on which a hot water meter was read.

-Meter Reading on Transfer Error Correction Request

-Where, pursuant to clause 11.2, AEMO has notified a Network Operator of a transfer error correction request, the Network Operator must comply with the applicable requirements in this clause 3.5.3 for the provision of information to AEMO in respect of the meter relating to the delivery point to which the relevant transfer error correction request relates (identified by reference to the MIRN for that delivery point).

-Where the Network Operator has read the meter on the error correction date (if any) nominated in the relevant transfer request and the meter reading is a validated meter reading (actual meter reading, estimated meter reading or substituted meter reading), the Network Operator must use its reasonable endeavours to provide to AEMO:

-the dates of that validated meter reading and the immediately preceding validated meter reading; and

-the consumed energy for the period between those dates,

-by midnight on the next business day after the day on which notification of the transfer error correction request was delivered to it.

 Meter Reading on Registration

 Where AEMO delivers a registration notice in respect of a delivery point under clause 6.8 or clause 11.7 to the relevant Network Operator, that Network Operator must use its reasonable endeavours to:

-provide to the User that has been registered as the FRO for the delivery point the validated meter reading referred to in clause 3.5.2 or 3.5.3 (excluding base reading, flow, consumed energy and the average heating value used to calculate the consumed energy) (whether that reading was obtained from a special read of the meter or as a result of a read conducted on a scheduled read date); and
+provide to the User that has been registered as the FRO for the delivery point the validated meter reading referred to in clause 3.5.2 (excluding base reading, flow, consumed energy and the average heating value used to calculate the consumed energy) (whether that reading was obtained from a special read of the meter or as a result of a read conducted on a scheduled read date); and

 in relation to a registration notice under clause 6.8 only, provide to the person who was the FRO for that delivery point immediately prior to the registration of the new FRO, the validated meter reading referred to in clause 3.5.2 (where that reading was obtained from a special read of the meter),